-All messages (RRQ, RCF, ARQ, ACF, Setup, and Connect) excluding the Status and StatusInquiry shall include the robustness FeatureDescr in desiredFeatures of featureSet.
-Note that the desiredFeatures is not inside featureSet in Setup.
+All messages (RRQ, RCF, ARQ, ACF, Setup, and Connect) excluding the Status and StatusInquiry shall include the RobustnessData in the desiredFeatures field of featureSet.
+Note that the desiredFeatures is not inside FeatureSet in Setup.

 The version of this data (versionID field in RobustnessData) shall be set to 1.